henrychris/printf/README.md

 # printf
--Specifiers s and c is done.
+-Specifiers s and c are done, but on review.
+-Specifiers i and d are done, but on review.
--Specifier i is on reviewing.
+-Specifier b is done, but on review.